MaitreyaShelare/Spectra-Transformers/README.md

 This project's objective is to offer an effective and robust terrain recognition solution that can accept different types of images, depending on their availability.
 We aim to establish a compromise between computational complexity for terrain recognition and high-level implicit properties estimation by providing a dual framework, making this project an indispensable tool for remote sensing, environmental monitoring, and defense applications.

-This Repository contatins code built for this project, which was implemented using PyTorch Deep Learning framework.
+This Repository contatins code built for this project, which is implemented using PyTorch framework.

 ## Prototype